Dutee Chand: 2017−2019

-Later life

 In August 2019, prominent sportswear brand Puma signed Chand for two years to endorse their products.

+2021–2024

 In 2021 Chandra competed at the delayed Tokyo 2020 Olympic Games in the Women's 100m and 200m events, having qualified due to her world rankings as she did not meet the events' entry requirements (minimum times).
 In the initial heats she posted times of 11.54 and 23.85 seconds, respectively, well outside of the range required to progress to the semi-final rounds.

 She was one of the athletes whose cases were profiled in Phyllis Ellis's 2022 documentary film Category: Woman.

-In 2022 she joined as a contestant the dance reality show Jhalak Dikhhla Jaa 10.

 On 18 January 2023 it was announced that Chand had tested positive for three different prohibited substances.

-In 2024 Chand announced her decision to retire from sport after competing at the Paris 2024 Olympics.
+In 2024 Chand announced her decision to retire from sport after the 2024 Paris Olympics.
 She explained: "I'm growing old, I'm not as fast as I used to be".